janusnic/vagrant_debian_wheezy_rvm/FAQ.md

 ### What's wrong with using a Ubuntu base box?

-*  Out of date: Most Ubuntu boxes are out-of-date.
+*  Outdated: Most Ubuntu boxes are out-of-date.
+Refusing to update your Ubuntu base box means using outdated software, which is a violation of best practices.
 *  High maintenance: Ubuntu boxes require large, time-consuming, and frequent updates.
 This is why Ubuntu boxes are so out of date.
 These updates cut into the time available for working on your projects, ESPECIALLY when you boot up the base box in its original state.
-*  Outdated: Refusing to update your Ubuntu base box means using outdated software.
-This is a violation of best practices.

 ### Why is your Debian Stable Vagrant box so much better?

 *  Debian Stable is much easier to maintain and keep up-to-date than Ubuntu.
 Debian Stable requires only a few occasional and modest updates.
 Complying with best practices is NOT an undue burden.
+*  Some Vagrant setups install software through provisioning scripts that run during the "vagrant up" stage.
-*  Software provided in my Debian Stable Vagrant box includes:
+In contrast, software is pre-installed in my base box, which saves you time during the "vagrant up" stage, especially the first time you use my base box after downloading or rebuilding it.
+Software pre-installed in my Debian Stable Vagrant base box includes:

   1. RVM, Ruby, and Rails
   2. NVM and node.js